restlessbytes/losem/README.md

 ### Installation

-There's no official `losem` Python package yet, so the easiest way to install it is to cloen the repo and then create a symlink from `main.py` into your user's `bin/` folder:
+There's no official `losem` Python package yet, so the easiest way to install it is to clone the repo and then create a symlink from `main.py` into your user's `bin/` folder:

 ```bash